zachd/stretch-my-time-off/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
+Open an issue or submit a pull request for improvements or new features.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License